Chinmayee770/bob_hackathon/README.md

 The parameters considered for personal loans are detailed in the following PDF:
 - [Personal loan CIBIL score form for input](https://drive.google.com/file/d/1y1H42ZYHDpVyRy0YMS66Z_2i_ig3XX-0/view)

-### 2. Email and application forms Classification and Categorization(Enhancing customer connect):
+### .
+Email and application forms Classification and Categorization(Enhancing customer connect):
 Scalable Machine learning models categorizes and classify banking applications forms and  emails sent to respective departments so that customers are prioritized and their queries are always resolved.
 -[Categories Considered]()

-### 3.Analytics and repetitive calculations
+### .Analytics and repetitive calculations
 Using Generative AI and various mathematical methods we are ensuring that analytics and calculations are automated and done with utmost ease.

 ## Methodology